aammaan/iOS_Development/README.md

-# IOS_Development
+# iOS Development Projects
-These are some projects which I created while learning IOS Development:

-BMI Calculator: This is a basic BMI calculator which will tell whether your BMI is good or not and will recommend some things that whether you should eat some more pies or not.

-Destini: In this app, you will be creating a “choose your own adventure” game similar to the App Store hit “Life Line” app.
-The app will tell a story depending on what the user chooses and can be fleshed out and modified to provide an engaging story-telling experience
+This repository contains a collection of projects created while learning iOS development.
+Each project showcases different aspects of app development using Swift and Xcode.

+## Projects Overview

+### BMI Calculator
+A basic BMI calculator app that evaluates whether your Body Mass Index is within a healthy range and provides recommendations based on the result.

+### Destini
+Create your own adventure game where the storyline unfolds based on user choices.
+Inspired by interactive storytelling apps like "Life Line," this app engages users in decision-making to shape the narrative.

+### EggTimer
-EggTimer: Build a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+A handy egg timer app designed to help you cook your eggs perfectly, catering to your preferred level of doneness.

-Quizzler: It is a trivia quiz app.
-If you have another field of expertise such as law or medicine, you’ll be glad to know that multiple-choice question apps are one of the most popular types of educational apps on the App Store!

-Xylophone:  This is my first musical instrument!
-Music apps are so popular on the App Store that they even get their own category.
-So in this module, we’re going to make a colorful XyloPhone app.
+### Quizzler
+Test your knowledge with this trivia quiz app.
+Ideal for educational purposes, it allows customization for various fields of expertise, making learning interactive and engaging.

+### Xylophone
+Explore your musical talents with this colorful Xylophone app.
+Designed to be intuitive and fun, it offers a playful way to create music on your iOS device.

+## Getting Started

+To run any of these projects, open the project folder in Xcode and build/run the project on a simulator or a physical iOS device.